 Regular coach trips on a wheelchair-accessible vehicle are made to tourist attractions in the spring and summer, and at Christmas to see the lights in the town.
 Our regular staff members accompany the residents on these trips, which are always very popular.

-The staff have plenty of time allocated each day for chatting with individual residents, going for walks with them, providing manicures, playing games and facilitating armchair exercise activity.
+There are two dedicated Activities Coordinators and the other also staff have plenty of time allocated each day for chatting with individual residents, going for walks with them, providing manicures, playing games and facilitating armchair exercise activity.
 Residents are helped with choosing library books, and time is spent reading magazines, books and newspapers together.
 Music and sing-alongs are encouraged, along with assistance in maintaining life-long hobbies and starting new ones.
 One member of the team has helped a resident construct a family tree and contact relatives she didn’t know she had.
 Six laptop computers with wi-fi internet are provided for residents to use.

 Birthdays are always a good excuse for a special celebration, with presents, cake and a party.

-Jose Bingham joins us three times per week to lead creative arts and crafts activities during which residents make items such as greetings cards, table mats, door signs, calendars, photo frames and individually decorated such items as pottery, glass and jewellery boxes.
+Team members lead creative arts and crafts activities during which residents make items such as greetings cards, table mats, door signs, calendars, photo frames and individually decorated such items as pottery, glass and jewellery boxes.
 Many of these items are sold at our summer Garden Fete, held in the grounds of Peregrine House to raise substantial funds for St Catherine’s Hospice.

 Specially adapted equipment